Vansmak/composr/README.md

 ## Configuration

 The application expects a specific path to your parent Directory before your docker-compose.yml files.
-Make sure to update the `COMPOSE_DIR` variable in app.py before running.
+Make sure to update the `COMPOSE_DIR` variable before running.

 ## Security Notice